coffeescript-cookbook/coffeescript-cookbook.github.io/recipe-template.md

 ## Sample recipe template

-Create a new _my_recipe.md_ file and use this text as a start.
+Create a new `my-recipe.md` file and use this text as a start.

 {% highlight text %}
 ---